pocketnetteam/pocketnet.core/doc/build-cmake.md

 ### Suggestions for Windows building
 - Build Boost from source.
   - Use **b2** to build for msvc toolchain or **b2 toolset=gcc** for mingw/cygwin build
+  - [*NOTE*] **b2** without arguments will build libraries with **dynamic runtime**.
+If you want to build boost for static runtime linkage call **b2 runtime-link=static runtime-debugging=on**
+  *runtime-debgging=on* should be specified because pocketnet.core requires runtime assertions that are available only on Debug build and mixing up debug and release runtime static linking with MSVC will result in link error.
   - After compilation use **b2 install --prefix path_to_boost/** and use this path_to_boost/ for with BOOST_ROOT option

 - Use **vcpkg** for other dependencies